 This page is still a work-in-progress but will eventually include a detailed breakdown of what’s fact and fiction in The Lives of Diamond Bessie.
 A cautionary note regarding Wikipedia.
 Much of the information on the Diamond Bessie page on Wikipedia is wrong.
 Everything I describe below is accurate.

 As I noted in the afterword, other than her father’s death when she was ten years old, not much is known about Bessie’s upbringing.
 It was reported in newspapers after her murder that she had been “seduced” by a man and had left Canton, New York in shame.
 She reportedly went to nearby Watertown, but it’s unknown when she arrived and whether she had come directly from Canton.

-Fortunately, a few mid-to-late nineteenth century prostitutes fortuitously penned their stories, which shed much light on the reasons why women entered the world’s oldest profession and what their lives were like.
+Fortunately, a few late-nineteenth-century prostitutes fortuitously penned their stories, which shed much light on the reasons why women entered the world’s oldest profession and what their lives were like.
 Bessie’s story was the norm, not the exception, for women who had “fallen” and had few opportunities to make a living.
 (The memoirs I read are included in the bibliography section of this website.)

 While Bessie was born in County Cork, Ireland, Abe was born in Cincinnati, Ohio, but both were children of immigrant parents seeking a better life in America.